Skip to main content

 SEO Migration Checklist

-Hopefully, it’s now clear that having a structured plan in place reduces the SEO risks associated with migration and speeds up recovery.
-Every migration is different, but the steps below cover the core of protecting your rankings.
+It goes without saying that every migration is different, but the steps below cover the core of protecting your rankings.

 Before Migration